28Altamash/28Altamash/README.md

-👋 Hi, I'm Altamash Karlekar – a passionate Cybersecurity Engineer and Cloud Specialist with expertise in IT security, incident management, and artificial intelligence.
+👋 Hi, I'm Altamash Karlekar – a passionate Network and Cybersecurity Engineer and Cloud Specialist with expertise in IT security, incident management, and artificial intelligence.

 💼 Work Experience: